ittantatech/laravel-cms/README.md

 # Getting Started

-    Laravel App using custom code for - Multiple Authentication and Role Based Access System.
+    Laravel App using custom code for - Cotent Management as well as Multiple Authentication and Role Based Access System.

 ## Benefits
     - Custom coding allows you to edit the code as per your requirements